Timing Matters! The Rhythm of Life

 LIGHT.
 Each morning, the master conductor in the brain - the suprachiasmatic nucleus (the SCN) - resets all our body clocks for the next 24 hours.
 It takes its biggest cue from the blue light waves we perceive in rising morning light.
 Imagine a special forces team synchronizing their watches before a mission.

-Artificial bright lights during the night hours send a "wake-up" message to the SCN causing it to send a reset signals to our body clocks.
-Example: While the AM blue light exposure sets the schedule for late day melatonin production for sleep, bright PM lights trigger a signal to stop producing melatonin!
+Artificial bright lights during the night hours send a "wake-up" message to the SCN which then sends a reset signal to our body clocks.
+Example: AM blue light exposure in the morning sets the schedule for when the body needs to start producing melatonin for sleep later in the day.
+Bright PM lights trigger a signal to stop producing melatonin!

-Start of Day: Our morning breakfast helps cue the body processes needed for energy and tackling the day.
+Start of Day: Our morning breakfast triggers processes needed for energy and tackling the day.
 A regular breakfast time can help offset disruptors like poor sleep, jet lag or lack of morning light exposure.
+A regular breakfast time helps strengthen our Circadian Rhythm.

 Level-up Your Game with Timing